iamlikeyou/remove-youtube-ad-blocker-notification/README.md

-# remove-youtube-ad-blocker-notification
+# Removes Youtube Ad Blocker Notification
-Removes the youtube ad blocker notification
+Removes the youtube ad blockers are not allowed notification and replaces it with the youtube embeded player.